MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: MeMo

 \item \textbf{Retrieval}: As introduced in Section \ref{sec:memban}, MeMo employs an attention-based mechanism to retrieve the most relevant information from all slots in the memory banks.
 Instead of selecting a single slot, MeMo leverages attention weights to fuse information from all slots, enhancing the model’s ability to maintain long-term consistency.
 At the $k$-th window step, where $k > 0$, memory banks are not empty.
 MeMo generates momentum speaker features $\mathbf{M}^s(k)$ and momentum contextual features $\mathbf{M}^c(k)$ to keep model's attention at $k$-th window step in line with previous steps.
-Hence, the final concated features are shown below:
+Hence, the final concatenated features are shown below: where $\oplus$ denotes concatenation.
+Embeddings $\mathbf{Y}$, $\mathbf{V}^v$, $\mathbf{M}^s$ and $\mathbf{M}^c$ denote mixture feature, visual feature, speaker feature and contextual features, respectively.